whatsapp icon

 The Act is, therefore, a transformative piece of legislation that holds the potential to shape the future of India.
 With the continued efforts of the government, NGOs like Bal Raksha Bharat, and the collective will of the people, we can ensure that every child in India has the opportunity to learn, grow, and thrive.

-Child Education NGOs’ Initiatives in India Read More
+What is Right to Education in India (RTE) Read More